AditiKulkarni1697/DSA-Problems/find_k_closes_element.md

 - for that we will compare mid and mid+k. which ever is closer to x
 - if m is closer to x then we do r = m
 - if m+k is closer to x then we do l = m+1
+- if both are closer we go for m instead of m+k

 /**